yliess86/PhDThesis/thesis.md

 ### Neural Networks {#sec:nn}

 In the previous section, we described the general setup for +ml, where one has to fit a model from a given function family $f \in \mathcal{F}$ on a given dataset $(X, Y) \in D$ optimized using +sdg and backpropagation.
-This section begings discussing a particular class of parameterized function $f_\theta$ called [+nn]{.full .plural}.
+This section begins discussing a particular class of parameterized function $f_\theta$ called [+nn]{.full .plural}.

 #### Perceptron {#sec:perceptron}

 The Perceptron, introduced by Frank Rosenblatt in 1958 [@rosenblatt_1958], is the building block of [+nn]{.full .plural}.
 It was introduced as a simplified model of the human neuron, containing three parts: dendrites handling incoming signals from other neurons, a soma with a nucleus responsible for signal aggregation, and an axone responsible for the transmission of the processed signal to other neurons.
 When the signal aggregation in the soma reaches a predefined threshold, the neuron activates.
-This pehnomenon is called an action potential.
+This phenomenon is called an action potential.
 Although this is not an accurate representation of the modern neuroscience state of knowledge, this simplified model was believed to be accurate at the time.

 ![Diagram of a Perceptron with three inputs $\{x_1; x_2; x_3\}$.
 The perceptron computes an activated weighted sum of its inputs $y = \sigma(\sum_{i=1}^{3} w_i \cdot x_i)$ where $\sigma$, the activation function is a threshold function.](./figures/core_nn_perceptron.svg){#fig:perceptron}